zmhbh/GPUImage2/README.md

 }
 ```

- The above loads a movie named "sample_iPod.m4v" from the application's bundle, creates a lookup filter (Miss Etikate), and directs movie frames to be processed through the lookup filter on their way to the new file.
+ The above loads a movie named "sample_iPod.m4v" from the application's bundle, creates a saturation filter, and directs movie frames to be processed through the saturation filter on their way to the new file.

 ### Writing a custom image processing operation ###